andersjohanandreassen/JUNIPR/README.md

 # JUNIPR

+** This code is in a public beta.
+Parts of the code is still in development and new features will be added in the near future. **

 JUNIPR is a tf.keras implementation of the JUNIPR model introduced in arXiv:1804.09720

 The code is written with tensorflow version 1.11.
 Compatibility with earlier versions is not guaranteed.